Dagster Labs — GTM Engineer Take-Home

 LinkedIn Connection Automation

-In addition to email sequences, we'd set up automated LinkedIn connection requests to contacts across both the original team (to strengthen existing relationships) and the expansion teams (risk, compliance, trading desk).
-These would come from our Account Management or Customer Success teams — not the AE — so it feels like a natural extension of the existing relationship rather than a sales motion.
-This multi-threads the account across channels and surfaces additional intel from LinkedIn activity.
+Automated LinkedIn connection requests to contacts across both original and expansion teams.
+Sent from AM/CS teams — not the AE — so it feels like a natural extension of the existing relationship.
+Multi-threads the account across channels.

 Ongoing Intelligence